 Rule 6.
 Toggle off the rule for text as curves.

 Rule 7.
-Set Error for fonts which are not embedded to the PDF file.
+Set Error for fonts that are not embedded into the PDF file.

 Enable the ability to auto-fix problems using the Preflight tool.

-In the Integration field, you need to Connect the template to the product from the previous section.
+In the Integration field, you need to Connect the specification to the product from the previous section.